-What is a Credit Score?
+What is a credit score?

-A credit score is an three-digit number assigned to you by a credit bureau that reflects your “creditworthiness”, or how likely you are to repay debt.
-It is calculated using an array of factors including the amount of time that you’ve been borrowing, the types of debt that you have, and your credit utilization rate (i.e., the amount of debt that you owe versus the amount of available credit you have.
+A credit score is a three-digit number assigned to you by a credit bureau that reflects your creditworthiness, or how likely you are to repay debt.
+It’s calculated using an array of factors including the length of time you’ve been borrowing money, the types of debt that you have, and your credit utilization rate, which is the amount of debt you owe versus the amount of available credit you have.

-Why should you check your Credit Score?
+Why should you check your credit score?

 As mentioned above, your credit score is often a significant factor in a lender’s decision-making process.
-Some of parties that will perform credit checks on you include landlords, car dealerships, cell phone carriers, and creditors of any kind.
-But did you know that the most important person who should be checking your credit score is yourself?
+Some of the parties that will perform credit checks on you include landlords, car dealerships, cell phone carriers, and creditors of any kind.
+But did you know that the most important person who should be checking your credit score is you?

 Not only does keeping track of your credit score help ensure that you haven’t been the recent victim of identity theft, but it also helps paint an accurate picture of your financial situation.
 This serves as a foundation for all of your money decisions.

 Free credit reports should be sufficient to serve the needs of most people.
 However, it’s important to note that some free credit score monitoring tools may make money by selling your personal information to advertisers, or by recommending products to you and then taking a cut.
 If you’re not comfortable with this arrangement, you can opt to pay for your credit score directly from the bureaus.
-You are entitled to check your credit score for free once a year, but you’ll have to pay if you want to see it on demand.
+You’re entitled to check your credit score for free once a year, but you’ll have to pay if you want to see it on demand.

-What is a good Credit Score?
+What is a good credit score?